david02871/llm-toolkit-chat-ui/README.md

-An LLM Chat UI that utilizes the OpenAI Assistants API
+A Next.js LLM Chat UI for function calling using the OpenAI Assistants API.

 ## Features